bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

   }
 }
 ```

-Since you have not added any click event,
+Since you did not add a click event yet,
 the response contains only purchase data.

-Now, send the following click event
-via the ingest service.
+Now, send the following click event via the ingest service.
 !!!
 Note
-    Note that the key of the click event
-    is the same as the id of the purchase event.
+    The key of the click event equals the id of the purchase event.
-    Otherwise, they couldn't be associated.
 ```json title="click1.json"
 {
     "key": "abc",